theuerc/Website/gitpod/docs/configure/billing/pay-as-you-go.md

 ---
 section: billing
-title: Billing - Usage-based billing
+title: Billing - Pay-as-you-go
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Usage-based billing
+# Pay-as-you-go

-> {title} is currently in [Early Access](/docs/help/public-roadmap/release-cycle).
+> Pay-as-you-go is currently in [Early Access](/docs/help/public-roadmap/release-cycle).
 Please [contact us](/contact/support) to request an invitation, or [send feedback](https://github.com/gitpod-io/gitpod/issues/12636).

-Usage-based billing is a flexible way for teams and individual users to pay for Gitpod.
+Pay-as-you-go is a flexible way for teams and individual users to pay for Gitpod.

 Instead of billing for each user based on their plan, Gitpod can charge for usage based on how long workspaces run, and the resources consumed by different [workspace classes](/docs/configure/workspaces/workspace-classes).
 Metered usage also includes [prebuilds](/docs/configure/projects/prebuilds).